-Mental disorders affect 20% of women in the perinatal period and are one of the leading causes of maternal mortality.
-Many of the women with these problems are not recognised as being unwell and go untreated.
+Mental health problems affect 20% of women in the perinatal period and suicide is one of the leading causes of maternal mortality.
+Many women are not recognised as being unwell and go untreated.
 Stigma in relation to mental health problems is a further barrier to women seeking appropriate help and support.
-Services for maternal mental health problems are not available in more than 50% of the UK and there is a lack of skills across the disciplines in detecting, assessing and managing the conditions as well as in service development.
+Specialist perinatal mental health services are being developed across the UK and there is a need for all professionals who work with women in pregnancy and the postnatal period to have skills in detecting, assessing and managing the conditions.

-This 2 day intensive course for obstetricians, gynaecologists and midwives will increase understanding of maternal mental disorders (nature, course, assessment and management) and the associated skills required in maternity services.
+This 2 day intensive course for obstetricians, gynaecologists, midwives, health visitors, GPs and mental health professionals will increase understanding of maternal mental disorders (nature, course, assessment and management) and the associated skills required in maternity services.
 The course will be delivered by experts from psychiatry, psychology, psychotherapy, obstetrics and midwifery in Perinatal Mental Health and the content will reflect the HEE PMH Competency Framework objectives.

 - To enable obstetrics and gynaecology doctors, midwives and allied professionals to identify and understand the aetiology, nature and course of mental health problems in pregnancy and the first year following childbirth